divviup/janus/docs/DEPLOYING.md

 password may be separately passed on the command line or through an environment variable, to override (or fill in) the password set in the configuration file.

+##### TLS

+By default, TLS is never used for database connections.
+Opportunistic TLS connections can be enabled by providing a file with PEM-format CA certificates to trust.
+Furthermore, TLS connections can be required by setting `sslmode=require` in the database connection string.

 #### Health Check

 Each binary starts an HTTP server to service health check requests from